 FACET JOINT INJECTION (FACET BLOCK)

-A facet joint injection involves injecting a small mixture of local anesthetic and steroid medication into the cervical, thoracic or lumbar region of the spine in order to numb the facet joints and block the pain.
+Our NJ pain management doctors have extensive experience administering facet joint injections - these involve injecting a small mixture of local anesthetic and steroid medication into the cervical, thoracic or lumbar region of the spine in order to numb the facet joints and block the pain.
 The injection procedure is also referred to as a facet block since its purpose is to block the pain.

 WHAT IS A FACET JOINT INJECTION?